santomet/MarekZnasilnovac/README.md

 # MarekZnasilnovac
-Not Jack the Ripper, not serial rapist.
+Not Jack the Ripper.
 Marek, the Raper!
+I can only say that it is kind of a prohibited tool for subject regisration competition...
+Enjoy!